QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 This documentation will explain the requirements to get QSM working within your map and how to integrate it with FMOD ambience and events.

+If you want documentation on how to set up dynamic music for levels, the below documentation is pre-requisite knowledge.
+Once understood you can check out: [Setting up Music Events for Levels](){:target="_blank"}.

 ## Actor Overview
 >Any property not listed in the tables below are meant to be private and we shouldn't modify them {: .prompt-info }